LTUC/amman-dotnet-401d2/Curriculum/Class29/LAB.md

 ### User Stories

-1. (Developer 2) As a user, I would like to implement a custom claims-based policy
+1. (Developer 2) As a user, I would like to have specific roles within my site so that i can determine the differene between an "Admin" and a "Member"
-2. (Developer 1)  As a user, I would like part of my site to only be accessible to those who meet the criteria for a specific policy
+2. (Developer 1)  As a user, I would like an Admin Dashboard that is only accessible to those who are in the "Admin" Role.
 3. (Developer 1 & 3) As a user, I would like to have a page where visitors can view all the products I have in my inventory so that they can eventually purchase.

 ### Guidance

-**User story 1:** Think up a claims based policy that you want to enforce.
-I used the "age" example in class.
-Can you think of a different one?
-An example of one may be only someone with a specific email domain can access parts of the site.
-Here are some **required components** that you must have:
-- `IAuthorizationRequirement` that holds some basic information about the requirement
-- `AuthorizationHandler<T>`That enforces the requirement from above.
-This is what checks the condition for the policy to pass.
-- Add the policy under your `AddAuthorization()` in your `Startup.cs` file
-- Register the policy with dependency injection by giving it a lifecycle attribution
+**User story 1:** Much like we did in the demo, add default roles to your application.
+Add both "Member" and "Admin" at minimim.
+Do not hardcode each user into the roles, have an Enum or an external class with constant values.

+Update both your registration and login to either assign a role to a user, or capture the role of the user.
+If they are an admin, redirect them to the Admin Dashboard US2 is creating.
+If they are a member, redirect them back home.

+**Provide to your grader some credentials so that they can access/test the admin dashboard**

-**User Story 2:** Enforce the claim from User Story 1 by creating a page that is only accessible by those who meet the requirements of the policy from US1.
+**User Story 2:** Enforce the Role from User Story 1 by creating an Admin Controller that is only accessible by those who meet the requirements of the policy of being an admin (Hint, the `IsInRole` should do the trick).
 Don't forget to add the `[Authorize(Policy="{NAME OF POLICY}")]' at the top of the controller.

+The Admin dashboard controller should consist of a default index action that displays to the user a simple heading of acknowledgement they are on the admin dashboard.

+HTML and CSS should be present on this page.
+Make the page look neat and clean.

 **User Story 3:** This is essentially just a Shopping page.
 This is where the user can browse the store.
-This can be a "ShopController" and it will display all the possible products that currently exist in the inventory.
+This can be a "Shop" directory within your "Pages" directory.
+This page will display all the possible products that currently exist in the inventory.

 ## Tests